-Rice grower support of public breeding and management research programs has led to the release of high-yielding short-statured and semi-dwarf varieties.
-The combined effects of higher-yielding varieties, better fertility management, threshold-based pest management, and intensive irrigation management have enabled U.S. rice producers to continuously increase the national average rice yields since the early 1980s.
-The adoption and use of site-specific management technologies such as global positioning system (GPS)-referenced yield monitoring, variable rate or management-zone application of nutrients and soil amendments, remote sensing, etc. are increasing, especially where significant precision land leveling has been performed to improve irrigation water use efficiency.
+Rice grower support of public breeding and management research programs has led to the release of high-yielding short-statured and semidwarf varieties.
+The combined effects of higher-yielding varieties, better fertility management, threshold-based pest management, and intensive irrigation management have enabled U.S. rice producers to continuously increase the national average rice yields since the early 1980s (Figure 1).
+The adoption and use of site-specific management technologies...such as global positioning system (GPS)-referenced yield monitoring, variable rate or management-zone application of nutrients and soil amendments, remote sensing, etc...is increasing, especially where significant precision land leveling has been performed to improve irrigation water use efficiency.
 The trend toward improved management and higher U.S. rice yields is likely to continue as the world demand for rice grows.
+BCI

-Dr. Snyder is PPI Midsouth Director, located at Conway, Arkansas; e-mail: csnyder@ppi-far.org.
+Dr. Snyder is PPI Southeast Director, located at Conway, Arkansas; e-mail: csnyder@ppifar.org.
 Dr. Slaton is former Extension Agronomist-Rice, University of Arkansas, previously located at the Rice Research and Extension Center at Stuttgart, Arkansas.
-He is currently Assistant Professor and Director of Soil Testing and Plant Analysis programs at the University of Arkansas in Fayetteville; e-mail: nslaton@uark.edu.
+He is currently Assistant Professor and Director of Soil Testing and Plant Analysis programs at the University of Arkansas in Fayetteville.